prarthananbhat/ERA/Session_8/README.md

 ## Assignment from Session 8 - Batch Normalization & Regularization

 ### Objective:
-1. Change the dataset to CIFAR10
+1. Change the dataset to CIFAR10.
-2. Make this network: C1 C2 c3 P1 C3 C4 C5 c6 P2 C7 C8 C9 GAP C10
+2. Make this network: C1 C2 c3 P1 C3 C4 C5 c6 P2 C7 C8 C9 GAP C10.
-   a.
-Keep the parameter count less than 50000
+   1. Keep the parameter count less than 50000
-   b.
-Try and add one layer to another
+   2. Try and add one layer to another
-   c.
-Max Epochs is 20
+   3. Max Epochs is 20
 3. Make 3 versions of the above code (in each case achieve above 70% accuracy):
-   a.
-Network with Group Normalization
+   1. Network with Group Normalization
-   b.
-Network with Layer Normalization
+   2. Network with Layer Normalization
-   c.
-Network with Batch Normalization
+   3. Network with Batch Normalization
 4. Share these details
-   a.
-Training accuracy for 3 models
+   1. Training accuracy for 3 models
-   b.
-Test accuracy for 3 models
+   2. Test accuracy for 3 models
-   c.
-Find 10 misclassified images for the BN model, and show them as a 5x2 image matrix in 3 separately annotated images.
+   3. Find 10 misclassified images for the BN model, and show them as a 5x2 image matrix in 3 separately annotated images.

 ### Solution
 ### Step 1